-If you own a car in Spain, eventually you’ll need to renew its roadworthiness certification (ITV renewal).
-Known as the M.O.T. in the United Kingdom, or the D.O.T. in the United States, the roadworthiness sticker is named ITV (Inspección Técnica de Vehículos) in Spain.
-Renewing ITV is actually very straightforward.
+If you own a car in Spain, eventually you’ll need to renew its roadworthiness certification (ITV Spain renewal).
+Known as the M.O.T. in the United Kingdom, or the D.O.T. in the United States, the roadworthiness sticker is named ITV in Spain (Inspección Técnica de Vehículos) .
+Renewing ITV in Spain is actually very straightforward.
+We provide complete instructions below specific to ITV Granada or Costa Tropical, but much of it applies the general process of renewing your ITV in Spain as well.

 It is an inspection of your vehicle to make sure it meets the roadworthiness standards established in Spain.
 It is compulsory, and if you drive a vehicle without the proper ITV certificate, expect fines, and even the confiscation of your driver’s licence.
 The government website, ITV.com.es, is a good place to start if you have questions.
 You’ll be able to find your nearest station, and all of the requirements.

-The ITV website above explains the renewal timeframes, but generally, they are:
+The ITV Spain website above explains the renewal timeframes, but generally, they are:

 - Cars that are new are tested after four years, and then need to be inspected every two years until the car is 10 years old.